Foxwhisper/leaflet-challenge/README.md

 Your first task is to visualize an earthquake dataset.
 Complete the following steps:

 Get your dataset.
 To do so, follow these steps:
 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-Visit the USGS GeoJSON FeedLinks to an external site. page and choose a dataset to visualize.
+Visit the `USGS GeoJSON Feed` page and choose a dataset to visualize.
 The following image is an example screenshot of what appears when you visit this link:
 ![3-Data](https://github.com/user-attachments/assets/8a2ec458-5797-4bfa-adf4-8ec9d7899067)